ttulttul/ComfyUI-Iterative-Mixer/README.md

 mixing sampler to generate grainy output containing rich noise that can be passed into another iterative mixing sampler for refinement.

+Note that you must adjust the `start_blending_at` and `stop_blending_at` parameters on the sampler node to match the same proportion of total step count specified in the `IterativeMixingSchedulerAdvanced`, otherwise the blending schedule will configure itself to match the total steps in the range you specify in this node, rather than fitting the curve to the `steps` parameter.
+For instance, if you set `steps` to `40` and `start_at_step` to `0` and `end_at_step` to `20` (i.e. 50% of the way through the total steps), then you must adjust `stop_blending_at` to `80` so that the blending schedule will be stretched horizontally by a factor of two to account for the smaller length of the `sigmas` tensor being passed by the `IterativeMixingSchedulerAdvanced`.
+I know this is confusing and if a better way emerges, I will support it.

 ## MixingMaskGeneratorNode:

 This node generates a batch of perlin noise masks.
 In future, you will be able to feed these masks into the `IterativeMixingSampler` to precisely control latent mixing by applying a mask to the process at each step.
 For now, it offers a way to see for yourself what the perlin masks look like at various scale levels.